 In September 2015, the Company and CyDex amended and restated their existing commercial license agreement.
 Under the terms of the commercial license agreement as amended and restated, CyDex has granted to the Company an exclusive license to CyDex's Captisol drug formulation technology and related intellectual property for the manufacture of pharmaceutical products incorporating brexanolone and the Company's compound known as SAGE-689, and the development and commercialization of the resulting products in the treatment, prevention or diagnosis of any disease or symptom in humans or animals other than (i) the ocular treatment of any disease or condition with a formulation, including a hormone; (ii) topical ocular treatment of inflammatory conditions; (iii) treatment and prophylaxis of fungal infections in humans; and (iv) any ocular treatment for retinal degeneration.
 The Company is required to pay a royalty to CyDex on sales of brexanolone and will be required to pay a royalty on sales of SAGE-689, if successfully developed in the future.
 Royalty rates are in the low single digits based on levels of net sales.
-As of September 30, 2019, the Company has paid to CyDex \$1.0 million for licensing fees, which was recorded as research and development expense.
+As of March 31, 2020, the Company has paid to CyDex \$1.0 million for licensing fees, which was recorded as research and development expense.

 The Company is obligated to make milestone payments under the amended and restated license agreement with CyDex based on the achievement of clinical development and regulatory milestones in the amount of up to \$0.8 million in clinical milestones and up to \$3.8 million in regulatory milestones for each of the first two fields with respect to brexanolone; up to \$1.3 million in clinical milestones and up to \$8.5 million in regulatory milestones for each of the third and fourth fields with respect to brexanolone; and up to \$0.8 million in clinical milestones and up to \$1.8 million in regulatory milestones for one field with respect to SAGE-689.
-As of September 30, 2019, the Company has recorded research and development expense and made cash payments of \$2.3 million related to these clinical development and regulatory milestones; and has recorded an intangible asset and made a cash payment of \$3.0 million related to these regulatory milestones.
+As of March 31, 2020, the Company has recorded research and development expense and made cash payments of \$2.3 million related to these clinical development and regulatory milestones; and has recorded an intangible asset and made a cash payment of \$3.0 million related to these regulatory milestones.

-For the three months ended September 30, 2019, the Company did not record any expense or intangible asset, or make any milestone payments related to clinical development or regulatory milestones for the brexanolone program or SAGE-689 under the license agreement with CyDex.
-For the nine months ended September 30, 2019, the Company recorded an intangible asset and made a cash payment of \$3.0 million related to a regulatory milestone for the brexanolone program under the license agreement with CyDex.
-For the three months ended September 30, 2019, the Company recorded an intangible asset and made a cash payment of \$3.0 million related to a regulatory milestone for the brexanolone program under the license agreement with CyDex.
-For the three months ended September 30, 2018, the Company did not record any expense or make any milestone payments related to clinical development or regulatory milestones for the brexanolone program under the license agreement with CyDex.
-For the nine months ended September 30, 2018, the Company recorded research and development expense and made cash payments of \$0.8 million related to regulatory milestones for the brexanolone program under the license agreement with CyDex.
-The Company has made no milestone payments related to clinical development or regulatory milestones for SAGE-689 under the license agreement with CyDex.
+For the three months ended March 31, 2020, the Company did not record any expense or intangible asset, or make any milestone payments related to clinical development or regulatory milestones for the brexanolone program or SAGE-689 under the license agreement with CyDex.
+For the three months ended March 31, 2019, the Company recorded an intangible asset of \$3.0 million related to a regulatory milestone for the brexanolone program under the license agreement with CyDex.

+As of March 31, 2020, the Company has made no milestone payments related to clinical development or regulatory milestones for SAGE-689 under the license agreement with CyDex.